giba457/UnityMaze/README.md

 # Unity Maze

-A maze project that uses VR.
+A maze project designed in Unity and originally meant to be implemented in Samsung VR.